ArbiKodraj/Final_Project/README.md

 After the project's release, I will set up a <a href="https://readthedocs.com/dashboard/">readthedocs</a> website and make the code documentation available here.

-Furthermore, I prepared tests for the last section using the <a href="https://docs.python.org/3/library/unittest.html#unittest
+Furthermore, I have prepared tests for the last section using the <a href="https://docs.python.org/3/library/unittest.html#unittest
 ">Unittest library</a> involved in Python.
 I decided to use Unittest because it seems to be very usable for object-oriented programming.
 The tests can be found in the test folder.
 For the execution of the tests, I recommend using Pycharm or Visual Studio Code.

 > **Course Instructor Effective Programming Practices** : [Hans-Martin Gaudecker](https://github.com/hmgaudecker)